 Here’s What I Recommend You Always Bring:

-- A Laptop to Run Your Band’s Socials – This should be an obvious one.
+- A Laptop for Socials/Backing Tracks – This should be an obvious one.
 Keeping your social media accounts up to date is essential in today’s music marketing environment.
 Be sure to keep your listeners engaged and interact with them on a daily basis.
+If you use backing tracks, this will be already covered.

 - Your Favorite Hooded Sweatshirt – You’ll be shocked at how often you’ll be wearing a hoodie in the van.
 It’s comfortable, warm, and you’ll be sad if you don’t bring one along in the winter months.